A decade on… and we are still fighting

-BPC has said NO since 2015, and in March 2020 WSCC planners said NO. Their reasons?
-It is not in the public interest to have a major development in an area of outstanding natural beauty, and the residual need for hydrocarbons can be met elsewhere
+Balcombe Parish Council has said NO since 2015, and in March 2020 WSCC planners unanimously voted to refuse the application.
+Their reasons?
+It is not in the public interest to have a major development in an Area of Outstanding Natural Beauty (AONB), and the residual need for hydrocarbons can be met elsewhere.

 Flaring: Angus will have a flare on site for a year.
 The site is below the village and the prevailing wind will blow pollutants straight towards residents